-What is the health/ road safety issue or problem?
-Explain why it's a problem What background information can you find about the problem?
+What is the issue or problem?
+Why is it an issue or problem?
+What background information can you find about the problem?
 What are the objectives of the advocacy campaign?

-Campaign objectives

-Possible partners

-Key strategies
+Who are your potential partners?

+What key strategies will be used in the advocacy campaign?

 Who will you communicate with?

-communicate with?

 How?

-What resources will
+What resources will you need?

-you need?
+2